Ivanclj/msia423-final-project/README.md

 │   ├── archive/                      <- Place to put archive data is no longer usabled.
 Not synced with git.
-│   ├── external/                     <- External data sources, will be synced with git │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │
+│   ├── external/                     <- External data sources, will be synced with git │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │   ├── database/                     <- Database with initial customers used for app, will be synced with git │
 ├── docs                              <- A default Sphinx project; see sphinx-doc.org for details.
 │